 Education is inseparable from learning, in learning has a purpose and one of them is the result of learning.
 According Purwanto (2010) learning outcomes is a change in student behavior due to learning.
-The change was sought in the process of and learning teaching to achieve educational goals.
+The change was sought in the process of teaching and learning to achieve educational goals.
 Changes in individual behavior as a result of learning are not single.
 Each learning process affects behavior changes in a particular domain in the student's self, depending on the desired change occurring in accordance with the educational objectives.
 According to Nana (1991) that student learning outcomes are essentially behavioral changes that students want.
-This change can be shown in the form knowledge, understanding, of attitudes and abilities.
+This change can be shown in the form of knowledge, understanding, attitudes and abilities.
 Therefore, a teacher who wants to know whether the learning objectives can be achieved or not, he can conduct an evaluation at the end of the learning process.
 Thus, the learning outcome is a change that occurs after the learning process in the form of test scores at the end of the subject matter.

-From the above statement can be concluded that the results of learning is the result achieved by students after carrying out learning that includes mastery of knowledge and skills expressed by the assessment
+From the above statement can be concluded that the results of learning is the result achieved by students after carrying out learning that includes mastery of knowledge and skills expressed by the assessment tasks Anita(2008).

-Cooperative learning is a learning system that provides opportunities for students to work with fellow students in structured tasks Anita(2008).
 Furthermore according to Isjoni (2010) states that cooperative learning is a learning strategy with a number of students as members of small groups with different levels of ability.
 In completing the task of the group, each student group member must cooperate with each other and help each other to understand the subject matter.
 According to Eggen and Kauchak (in Trianto, 2010) mentions that cooperative learning is a group of instructional strategies involving students working in collaboration to achieve common goals.
-Furthermore. according to Trianto (2010) in cooperative class, students study together in small groups consisting of 4-6 students who are equal but heterogeneous, ability, gender, ethnic / race, and each other help each other.
+Furthermore, according to Trianto (2010) in cooperative class, students study together in small groups consisting of 4-6 students who are equal but heterogeneous, ability, gender, ethnic / race, and each other help each other.
 The group's goal is to provide an opportunity for all students to be actively involved in the thinking process and learning activities.
 During work in groups, the task of group members is to achieve the completeness of the material presented by the teacher, and help each other's group to achieve mastery learning.